-Section 12.
+Section 123.
 Application.

 - (a) Written Application.
-Any present or potential Owner or sponsor may request business incentives by filing an authorized and signed application with the President of the CCREDC, who will provide a courtesy copy to the Mayor, the Mayoral appointee to the CCREDC Board of Directors, the City Manager and appropriate City staff. - (b) Contents of Application.
-The application shall consist of a completed application form accompanied (when applicable) by the following: - a general description of proposed Capital Investments to the Facility; - a descriptive list of the improvements or program for which business incentives are requested; - a list of the kind, number and location of all proposed improvements of the property; - a map and property description; and, - a time schedule for undertaking and completing the proposed improvements or programs.
+Any present or potential Owner or sponsor may request business incentives by filing an authorized and signed application with the President of the CCREDC. - (b) Contents of Application.
+The application shall consist of a completed application form accompanied (when applicable) by the following: - a general description of proposed Capital Investments to the Facility: - a descriptive list of the improvements or program for which business incentives are requested; - a list of the kind, number and location of all proposed improvements of the property; - a map and property description; and, - a time schedule for undertaking and completing the proposed improvements or programs.